High-Desert-Institute/Meshtastic-LLM/project-spec.md

 - Avoid overuse: per-thread cooldown to prevent flooding channels

 ### Triggers and context policy
-- DM threads: always respond to latest inbound message if not yet answered by AI
+- DM threads: always respond to latest inbound message if not yet answered by AI (using the default persona unless explicitly overridden with a trigger)
-- Channel threads: only respond when content begins with “librarian” (case-insensitive); strip the trigger word from the prompt
+- Channel threads: only respond when content begins with a recognized persona trigger (e.g., “librarian …”, “elmer …”, case-insensitive); strip the trigger word from the prompt
 - Context window assembly:
   - Include the most recent N messages (configurable) and the latest node metadata of the participants
   - Truncate to a character/token budget before calling the model